-One real problem with drinking holes is well illustrated in 'Wrong Turn' as the cell service is sporadic at best and cannot be counted on.
-It is perhaps because of the poor cell service that Jacob was led to believe the others were in trouble, causing the accident.
-The isolation of these places really endangers the well-being of the participants.
+One real problem with drinking holes is well illustrated in 'Wrong Turn' as the cell service is sporadic at best and can't be counted on.
+It's perhaps because of the poor cell service that Jacob was led to believe the others were in trouble, causing the accident.

 "Drinking holes" are not easily accessible for emergency workers to attend to someone in harm.

-Teens often become hugely impaired at a drinking hole party.
-They can become very sick or pass out.
-(Alcohol poisoning) They might choke on their own vomit and there have been incidents of death.
+Teens often become extremely impaired at drinking hole parties.
+They can become very sick or pass out. (alcohol poisoning) They might choke on their own vomit; there are many recorded cases of teens dying.
+Everyone else is too drunk to recognize, much less help the person in trouble.

-Teenagers also need to get to the 'hole' somehow, probably by car, so they are dependent on someone not drinking or using drugs to safely get home.
-In a "drinking hole" situation there is a good possibility that the DD might succumb to peer pressure and not remain sober.
-If this is the case, the partiers can't simply call a cab, so they often get into a vehicle with an impaired driver.
+They also had to get out into the rural area somehow, probably by car, so the participants are dependent on someone not drinking or using drugs in order to safely get home.
+In a "drinking hole" situation there is a very high likelihood that a DD will succumb to peer pressure and not remain sober.
+Teens are then left with the choice of staying there overnight or driving impaired.
+The isolation of 'bush parties' or 'drinking holes' really endangers the well-being of the participants.